amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Computing false-positive rates means identifying whether flags are false or true positives.
 Currently, detecting false positives requires manually evaluation; this scales poorly.
 Worse, each time the linter is run, the process must be repeated.
 To address dynamic documents, it would be useful to detect which errors have already been flagged.
 With little modification, this ability would also allow people to turn off flag instances in a persistent manner.

 One approach to scaling false-positive detection divides the task into isolable chunks.
 Combined with a process for rapidly evaluating those chunks makes checking for false positives easier across-the-board.
 It also would open the door to load-distribution mechanisms (such as crowdsourcing).
 This requires solving decision-theoretic problems for sampling false-positive rate sampling.
 This can be applied at various levels of organisation: corpora, documents, and even rules across documents.
-..
-If this can be accomplished and automated, we could easily estimate the false positives found in a paper or corpus.
-.. we could build even richer versions of the generalized lintscore metric based not only on the similarity of a document to a corpus, but on the identity of the rules themselves.

-..
-Prosewash: False positive elimination as a service
-.. --------------------------------------------------

-..
-Any sort of load-distribution mechanism will likely require some amount of human time being devoted to the task of identifying whether particular flagged text is a false positive.
-Expecting people to donate their time will only create a backlog in this mechanism if it experiences even moderate demand.
-Thus, we may need to pay people to evaluate flags as false or true positives.
-That, then, requires paying for the cost of crowdsourcing, which opens the door for a sustainable business model for supporting Proselint, without abandoning any of our open source principles.
-That is, we can successfully support our open source development efforts through a separate premium service model.

-..
-We will provide individuals the ability to reduce false positive rates by connecting them to other individuals who will evaluate their prose.
-To pay for the costs of development, maintenance, and the crowd's time this will necessarily be a paid service, especially so for any solution that is intended to scale up to larger cases.
-A traditional clothing "linter" relies on the static properties of the linter to extract lint making the clothes cleaner.
-In analogy to this active evaluation process in contrast to the static linting process, we call the service Prosewash.

-..
-One advantage of this kind of business model is that it avoids some of the pitfalls that can face an open source project's attempt to support itself.
-One pitfall is to take open source software and close off future development in order to extract rent from those advances.
-This approach respects the extant contributors to the project and the Proselint community by keeping the tool and its source open.
-Another pitfall is to develop features in software that could be given to everyone for free (in terms of the actual cost of distributing the feature), but are withheld from users who do not pay.
-Our approach respects the users and contributors by not building a premium program and then hiding its capabilities from users.
-This would be a service not a feature; every time we recruit a crowd to solve a problem it will cost money.
-..
-There is no way to provide that service without incurring costs, so we are not withholding any capabilities from users of Proselint.

-..
-This also offers the advantage that in the course of running the service, we are collecting more and more data about Proselint in the wild.
-We can learn the base-rates at which different rules are invoked as well as their specific false positive rates.
-As we introduce more contextual information (and thus riskier rules), this data will be invaluable to effectively tune our rule-set.
-..
-So while this financially supporting further development on Proselint, that is not the only way Prosewash improve Proselint.
-The data gathered through the process of washing people's prose more actively, can then be fed back to improve Proselint and tune its rulesets and defaults.
-..
-Thus participation in the premium service will provide direct improvements to the Proselint community irrespective of assigned development time.

 Context-sensitive rule application and machine learning
 -------------------------------------------------------